Live webinar September 21, 2023 10:00am EST

 College of Immigration and Citizenship Consultants

-• Approved for 6 CPD hours includes 30 minutes of ethics
+• Approved for 6 CPD hours includes 1 hour of professionalism

 • Video recording valid until September 21, 2024